 Besides the above mentioned, I participated in the 11th ISABS conference 2019 as a PhD student poster presenter.
 Additionally, I took part in a PhD Student Symposium at the University of Zagreb 2020 with an oral presentation.

 Here, among three of my project colleagues, I shared work from home experience of mine during the last lockdown in Croatia and how I, as a wet lab researcher, adjusted to a new reality.
 Later that year, I was inspired to design COVID-19 related MCAA merch- guess what?!
 Yes, you are right.
 Face protective masks and mouse pads with an MCAA logo and a quote by Marie Curie: ” I was taught that the way of progress was neither swift nor easy.”

 Creating something amazing together

-Trough Marie Curie Alumni Association membership, different public engagement and science popularization activities, I am involved in reaching out the wider public and speaking about not only my research but also benefits of participating in MSC actions.
+Trough Marie Curie Alumni Association membership, different public engagement and science popularization activities such as European researchers’ nights, I am involved in reaching out the wider public and speaking about not only my research but also benefits of participating in MSC actions.